Genevieve Bell

-Genevieve Bell (born 1967) is an Australian cultural anthropologist who served as the Vice-Chancellor of the Australian National University from 1 January 2024 until her resignation on 11 September 2025 sparked by staff and student outrage over large staff cuts in an attempted restructure.
-She is best known for her work at the intersection of cultural practice research and technological development (including as a pioneer in the field of futurist research), and for being an industry pioneer of the user experience field.
+Genevieve Bell is an Australian cultural anthropologist who served as the vice-chancellor of the Australian National University from 1 January 2024 until her resignation on 11 September 2025.
+She is best known for her work at the intersection of cultural practice research and technological development (including as a pioneer in the field of futurist research).
 Bell was the inaugural director of the Autonomy, Agency and Assurance Innovation Institute (3Ai), which was co-founded by the Australian National University (ANU) and CSIRO’s Data61, and a Distinguished Professor of the ANU College of Engineering, Computing and Cybernetics.
 From 2021 to December 2023, she was the inaugural Director of the new ANU School of Cybernetics.
 She also holds the university's Florence Violet McKenzie Chair, and is the first SRI International Engelbart Distinguished Fellow.
-She is widely published, and holds 13 patents.

 Early life and education

-Daughter of renowned Australian anthropologist Diane Bell, Genevieve Bell was born in 1967 in Sydney and lived in Melbourne, Canberra, and in several Aboriginal Communities in the Northern Territory when she was a child.
+Daughter of renowned Australian anthropologist Diane Bell, Genevieve Bell was born in Sydney and lived in Melbourne, Canberra, and in several Aboriginal Communities in the Northern Territory when she was a child.
 In 1990, Bell graduated from Bryn Mawr College with a Bachelor of Arts and a Master of Philosophy in anthropology.
 She then attended Stanford University where she earned her master's degree and PhD in 1998, both in anthropology.
 Her doctoral research focused on the Carlisle Indian Industrial School.

 Career

+Academic and corporate roles

 From 1996 to 1998, Bell taught anthropology and Native American Studies at Stanford University.

 In 1998, Bell was employed by the Intel Corporation to help build out their nascent social-science research competency in the advanced research and development labs.
 She was based at the company's Hillsboro, Oregon campus where she worked as a cultural anthropologist, studying how different cultures around the globe used technology.
 She and her colleagues helped reorient Intel to a more market-inspired and experience-driven approach, and she is widely credited with establishing "user experience" as a recognised competency at Intel.

 Bell started Intel's first User Experience Group in 2005, as part of Intel's Digital Home Group.
 The company named her an Intel Fellow, their highest technical rank, in November 2008, for her work in the Digital Home Group.
 She rejoined the advanced research and development labs in 2010, when Intel made her the director of their new User Experience Research group.
 This group was Intel's first fully integrated user experience research and development group; they worked on questions of big data, smart transportation, next generation image technology and ideas about fear and wonder.
 Bell was made an Intel vice president in 2014 and senior fellow in 2016.